analytic-garden/SARS-CoV-2-Deer-Mutations/README.md

 # SARS-CoV-2-Deer-Mutations
-A preliminary analysis of mutations in Odocoileus virginianus, white tailed deer
+A preliminary analysis of mutations in Odocoileus virginianus, white tailed deer.

+All data is available from GISAID https://www.gisaid.org/

 To recreate the output tables, follow these steps.